Bitwarden Review 2024: Open-Source, but Is It Good?

 Bottom Line

 Bitwarden is a highly secure password manager that costs much less than competing brands.
 Security-focused users will appreciate that Bitwarden is an open-source product, and also that it offers local data storage.
 Users on a budget will appreciate the unlimited password storage on unlimited devices in Bitwarden Free, as well as the low-cost Premium and Families plans.
-Bitwarden isn’t nearly as user-friendly as competitors like Dashlane or 1Password — auto-save and auto-fill are complicated, password vault sharing is tricky, and the user interface is unintuitive.
+Bitwarden isn’t nearly as user-friendly as competitors like Dashlane or 1Password — auto-save and auto-fill are not always as reliable, password vault sharing is tricky, and the user interface is unintuitive.
 But it’s a good choice for tech-savvy users who want a feature-rich password manager for a great price.

 The listings featured on this site are from companies from which this site receives compensation and some are co-owned by our parent company.
 This influence: Rank and manner in which listings are presented.